heza-ru/Steeleye-1/README.md

 ~~2.
 In the table order submitted date is missing, we have timestamp data included in the `src\assets\timeStamps.json` with the corresponding ids, please combine that with the order data and make sure the order submitted date is being displayed in the table~~

-3. Order Volume cell is displaying USD values, can you please make it display the currency value selected on the dropdown located in the header of the dashboard
+~~3.
+Order Volume cell is displaying USD values, can you please make it display the currency value selected on the dropdown located in the header of the dashboard~~

 4. Can you please add search feature on the order IDs with the search bar given in the header